AppVeyor Enterprise is now available

 MSBuild needs to access your KeyStore file in order to sign the apk, so copy YourKeyStoreFilename in to the folder of YourAppName.Droid project (called YourKeyStoreLocalFilename from now on).

 When we created the apk from the command line, we entered in some passwords, and we obviously can’t save these passwords to a public Git repository.
-Happily AppVeyor have thought of this, and you can convert passwords in to tokens that can be exposed publically.
+Happily AppVeyor have thought of this, and you can convert passwords in to tokens that can be exposed publicly.

 To do this click AccountEncrypt YAML from the drop down menu.
 Enter YourKeyStorePassword in to “Value to encrypt” and click “Encrypt”.
 AppVeyor will then display a token which you can use in place of the real value.